LHC experiments for long-lived particles of the dark sector: More Portals and Beyond

 \section{More Portals and Beyond}

 As highlighted in the introduction in \sref{sc:intro}, besides the hidden sectors directly related to DM, namely the dark Higgs and dark photons, there are other portals, such as those predicting heavy neutral leptons and axion-like particles (ALPs).
 The quest for these objects is of equal interest to Particle Physics open questions, they are often related to dark matter and are similarly relevant to the above mentioned LLP experiments, as those discussed in Secs.~\ref{sc:higgs},~\ref{sc:dp} and~\ref{sc:mcp}.

-Axions, or more generally ALPs, are pseudoscalar pseudo-Nambu-Goldstone bosons arising from approximate Abelian global symmetries beyond the SM which are broken spontaneously at a scale much greater than the electroweak scale.
-Axions, in particular, were postulated by the Peccei–Quinn theory to resolve the strong CP problem in quantum chromodynamics.
-ALPs also provide an interesting connection to the puzzle of dark matter, because they can mediate the interactions between the DM particle and SM states and allow for additional annihilation channels relevant for the thermal freeze-out of DM.
-Prospects for searches for ALPs in LLP experiments are reviewed in Refs.~\citenum{Beacham:2019nyx,Agrawal:2021dbo}.
+Besides the portal connection to DM, LLPs can probe specific DM models, such as the case of MATHUSLA and dynamical dark matter.~\cite{Curtin:2018ees}